hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > None less than Nelson's his great mind supplies.
 >
-> "Palmam qui meruit ferat", he cries.
+> "Palmam[^29] qui meruit ferat", he cries.

->
+[^29]: Another great professor on the Surrey side of Blackfriar's bridge, put out large bills, with this motto: "Palmam qui meruit ferat" — those who knew his real off the Palm.
+Finding his claims unrewarded, he took another mode of attracting notoriety. by hoisting from his windows flags, inscribed with his name, profession, &c. but here again he was soon obliged to strike his colours.

 > Bel.
 This really is what mottoes ought to be.
 >
 > Jem.
 Yet, with this motto, he didn't long agree,